 College vs. University

 A smaller institution that usually offers undergraduate degrees is considered a college.
-There are
+There are even community college and junior colleges that provide students with two-year degrees.
+Most four-year colleges offer bachelor’s degrees with some also offering associate degrees.

 In contrast, an institution that offers both undergraduate and graduate degrees is considered a university.
 They offer undergraduate programs that will lead a student towards a master’s degree or a doctorate.
 They also can have a medical or law school for those pursuing professional degrees in those fields.
 Sometimes, they even have these great programs that allow you to get both your undergraduate and your graduate degree in a shorter amount of time.
 Universities will also offer a more diverse curriculum and programs because they have a much larger number of enrolled students.